git/git.github.io/rev_news/drafts/edition-89.md

   the tool currently works and they want to change it?
 Are they happy with Git but they feel they do not know enough of it and are curious about how things work?
-For the former folks, the usual "scratch your itch" advice would work well to certain extent.
+For the former folks, the usual "scratch your itch" advice would work well to a certain extent.
 For the latter folks, their "itch" can be to try to figure out how one of their favorite subcommand works, and then perhaps clean up or optimize the code paths they studied.
 Following what our test scripts are